Gkcloud5/Better-future/Learning/Operating System/Theory Parts/Process & schedule/Times related to process.md

 #### Arrival Time:

 * The time at which the process enters into the ready queue is called arrival time.
-* It allows system to tra
+* It allows system to track the order in which different tasks or processes arrived.
+* By using arrival time, the OS can schedule and manage processes in a fair and efficient way.

+#### Burst Time:

+* The total amount of time required by the CPU to execute the whole process is called the burst time.
+*